 historical practice.
 (Bytes, words, and <newline> characters are

-file is detected.)
+is detected.)

 Historical implementations of the wc utility only accepted one

 argument to specify the options -c, -l, and -w.
-Some of them
+Some of them also

-applications (and do not break any historical conforming
+not break any historical conforming applications).

 None.